-This week we got to talk to Rob from BBall Junkies, he runs a super cool shop that prints their own merch and caters to the basketball lifestyle.
-He has such great aesthetics not only in the simplicity of his apparel line but his shop as well.
+This week we got to talk to Rob from BBall Junkies.
+He runs a super cool shop that prints their own merch and caters to the basketball lifestyle.
+Rob has such great aesthetics not only in the simplicity of his apparel line but his shop as well.

 Rob: Well I always loved the idea of having my own apparel brand when I was a kid and basketball was such a huge influence in my life so creating a lifestyle brand inspired by basketball culture is something I knew I wanted to do.